-- 13.2.
-The appeals process is designed to ensure that the application has been treated fairly and consistently in the context of selection processes. - 13.3.
-We will only consider appeals against the administrative process and not against committee decisions, assessor ratings and comments or the assessment outcome.
-Appellants must identify the specific guideline clause, policy or procedure which they believe has been incorrectly applied. - 13.4.
-You must submit an appeal using the NISDRG Appeals Form on the ARC website and have it authorised by a Deputy Vice-Chancellor (Research) or equivalent. - a.
-For an eligibility appeal, a form must be received within 30 days of the date of the eligibility decision notification at section 8.5 of these grant guidelines. - For other appeals against administrative process, a form must be received within 30 days of the date You receive notification of the outcome of Your application. - 13.5.
-Appeals must be submitted to Us electronically to MISDRG@arc.gov.au. - 13.6.
-If You do not agree with the way We have handled Your appeal, You may complain to the Commonwealth Ombudsman.
-The Ombudsman will not look into a complaint unless the matter has first been raised directly with Us.
-The Commonwealth Ombudsman can be contacted on:
+- 14.2 The appeals process is designed to ensure that the application has been treated fairly and consistently in the context of selection processes. - 14.3 We will only consider appeals against the administrative process and not against committee decisions, assessor ratings and comments or the assessment outcome.
+Appellants must identify the specific guideline clause, policy or procedure which they believe has been incorrectly applied. - 14.4 You must submit an appeal using the NISDRG Appeals Form on the ARC website and have it authorised by a Deputy Vice-Chancellor (Research) or equivalent.

+- a.
+For an eligibility appeal, a form must be received within 30 days of the date of the eligibility decision notification at section 9 .3 of these grant guidelines. - For other appeals against administrative process, a form must be received within 30 days of the date You receive notification of the outcome of Your application. - 14.5 Appeals must be submitted to Us electronically to NISDRG@arc.gov.au. - 14.6 If You do not agree with the way We have handled Your appeal, You may complain to the Commonwealth Ombudsman.
+The Ombudsman will not look into a complaint unless the matter has first been raised directly with Us. - 14.7 To make a complaint You can use the online form on the onbudsman website at: